josiahtayi/whatjosiahwatched/README.md

 ## 🎃 Name Origin

-> "What Josiah Watched" is both a nod to the 2021 psychological horror film and a personal twist on my Friday night tradition.
+> "What Josiah Watched" is a nod to the 2021 psychological horror film and a personal twist on my Friday night tradition.

 ---